Guide to Accompaning Singers on Guitar

 Solo Unaccompanied

-When it’s your turn to take a solo, it’s a solo without accompaniment, unless you incorporate a looper pedal.
+When it’s your turn to take a solo, it’s a solo without accompaniment unless you incorporate a looper pedal.
 This transition requires a shift in mindset, allowing you to briefly step into the spotlight before gracefully returning to your supporting role.
+It’s an opportunity to showcase your skills while maintaining the overall balance of the performance.

 Volume